KhronosGroup/glTF/extensions/2.0/Khronos/KHR_draco_mesh_compression/DracoBitstream.md

 #### Mathematical functions

-The following mathematical functions (Abs, Min, and Max) are defined as follows:
+The following mathematical functions are defined as follows:

+[ToDo: use images in MarkDown for math formulas?]

 <script type="math/asciimath">
 "Abs"(x)={[x;,x >= 0],[-x;,x<0]}